 Art education in Westonka Schools is a core discipline, essential to the growth and development of all students.

 Overview

-Westonka's art instruction is based on current Minnesota Academic Standards in the Arts.
+Westonka's art instruction is based on the National Core Arts Standards, the Eight Studio Habits of Mind and the Minnesota Academic Standards in the Arts.
 The sequential art curriculum for grades K-12 focuses on four domains: